Justice High School Scholarship Fund Scholarships

 Each year, the Justice HS Scholarship Fund (JHSSF) awards scholarships to Justice High School seniors unable to afford post-secondary education without financial assistance.
 The number and value of the scholarships vary depending on the generosity of our wonderful donors.

-In addition to the general Foundation scholarships, some of our donors give money each year in honor of specific individuals.
-The Harriet "Ozzi" Mask, Norene Thomas, Svendsen Memorial, and Jeremy Munga Scholarships are four such scholarships.
+In addition to the general JHSSF scholarships, some of our donors give money each year in honor of specific individuals.
+These named scholarships include the Harriet "Ozzi", Mask, Norene Thomas, Svendsen Memorial, and Jeremy Munga Scholarships.
+(The name “Stuart” is included for individuals associated with the high school before the name change.)

 Harriet "Ozzi" Mask Scholarship